 - If applying for judicial clerkships, approach professors who can write letters of recommendation.

-- Let the Career Services Office know where you are working for the summer.
+- Let the Career Development Office know where you are working for the summer.

 - Update your resume on Symplicity to include your summer work experience and your spring semester grades, and have your career advisor review your updated materials.